VitorCoelhoNeto/lstm-ais-predictions/README.md

 ## Setting up Kafka
 To setup Kafka, download it from its [official website](https://kafka.apache.org/downloads).
 Select the "Scala 2.13", under the Binary Downloads.

-After downloading the file, extract the compressed file in the computer's root (e.g. C:)
+After downloading the file, extract the compressed file in the computer's root (e.g. C:/)

 Rename the folder to "kafka"